miellsworth/miellsworth/README.md

 # ABOUTME
 😎 Name: Michael (or Mike)

-🔨 Job: Development Engineer / Data Person @ Suncor
+🔨 Job: Engineer @ Suncor

 🏒 Hobbies: Basic things like sports and music!